raminos/lingo/README.md

 # Lingo
 ## Abstract
 This is a SPA version of the dutch television game Lingo.
 It is translated into three languages and offers own sets of words for each.
+For more details about the game: [Wikipedia](https://en.wikipedia.org/wiki/Lingo_(Dutch_game_show))

 ## Technologies
  - React
  - Enzyme
- - Express
  - Bootstrap
+ - (Express)

 ## Set Up
 Until now you would need a server that serves five letter words to the application.
 (I will upload mine soon)